Guide to develop a catalog in RDMO

 Again, there are several fields we need to fill in to create a new Question set.

-• We want to query the creator(s) of the dataset.
-So we will fill in the usual fields (URI Path, Title, Help, Name, etc.) accordingly:
+We want to query the creator(s) of the dataset.
+So we will fill in the usual fields (

 Create a Question Set

-• Since a dataset can have more than one creator, we want to be able to add (additional) creators.
+Since a dataset can have more than one creator, we want to be able to add (additional) creators.
 So we will make this Question set a Collection.
-This will cause RDMO to display a green button to add another question block like this:
+This will cause RDMO to display a button below the block to add another question block like this:

 Exemplary Question for Collections